This post was originally published on Jan. 14, 2019, and was updated on April 28, 2020.

 How to start a service business on the cheap

-Here’s all you need to do to get your service business off the ground.
+In many cases, here’s all you need to get your service business off the ground.

 Note: Price estimates are on-target at the time of this writing but, of course, are subject to change.

 If you don’t have a computer, let’s talk about what you need.
-First of all, you should buy a laptop, because when you’re figuring out how to start a service business, there’s no telling where you’ll end up working on a day-to-day basis so you’ll want the option of working remotely.
+First of all, consider buying a laptop, because when you’re figuring out how to start a service business, there’s no telling where you’ll end up working on a day-to-day basis so you’ll want the option of working remotely.

 No matter what service business you’re getting into, you need a computer that offers internet access and a full, fast keyboard.
 This is why I don’t recommend an iPad and a Bluetooth keyboard.
 I’ve tried functioning this way, and it’s very slow going.